Large language model: Perplexity

 Here, $N$ is the number of tokens in the text corpus, and "context for token $i$" depends on the specific type of LLM.
 If the LLM is autoregressive, then "context for token $i$" is the segment of text appearing before token $i$.
 If the LLM is masked, then "context for token $i$" is the segment of text surrounding token $i$.

 Because language models may overfit to training data, models are usually evaluated by their perplexity on a test set.
 This evaluation is potentially problematic for larger models which, as they are trained on increasingly large corpora of text, are increasingly likely to inadvertently include portions of any given test set.

 Measures

 In information theory, the concept of entropy is intricately linked to perplexity, a relationship notably established by Claude Shannon.
-This relationship is mathematically expressed as $\text{Entropy} = \log_2(\text{Perplexity})$.

-Entropy, in this context, is commonly quantified in terms of bits per word (BPW) or bits per character (BPC), which hinges on whether the language model utilizes word-based or character-based tokenization.

-Notably, in the case of larger language models that predominantly employ sub-word tokenization, bits per token (BPT) emerges as a seemingly more appropriate measure.
-However, due to the variance in tokenization methods across different LLMs, BPT does not serve as a reliable metric for comparative analysis among diverse models.
-To convert BPT into BPW, one can multiply it by the average number of tokens per word.

-In the evaluation and comparison of language models, cross-entropy is generally the preferred metric over entropy.
-The underlying principle is that a lower BPW is indicative of a model's enhanced capability for compression.
-This, in turn, reflects the model's proficiency in making accurate predictions.

 Due to their ability to accurately predict the next token, LLMs are highly capable in lossless compression.
 A 2023 study by DeepMind showed that the model Chinchilla, despite being trained primarily on text, was able to compress ImageNet to 43% of its size, beating PNG with 58%.